JimDesu/basis-lang/README.md

 ### A quick note on Basis syntax

-Basis has a large feature set that relies on expressing a significant amount of semantics in the code.
-Basis has a head-normal, indentation-based syntax that is clear and relatively simple, but has significant semantic density.
-In order to avoid death-by-verbosity, Basis employs a veritable soup of symbols where other languages would use keywords.
+Basis has a mostly head-normal, indentation-based syntax that is clear and relatively simple, but has significant semantic density.
+In order to avoid COBOL-style death-by-verbosity, Basis employs a veritable soup of symbols where other languages would use keywords.
 On a scale of Perl to APL, it's about Haskell'ish in symbolic density.
 You can scan Basis code very rapidly once you get acclimated, but it does take some getting used to.

 ## 1. At a Glance